testingisdocumenting/znai/td-documentation-cli/documentation/layout/tabs.md

 * CLI
 * Java
 * Python
-* etc
+* more...

-Provide a selection inside your documentation if your user needs only one to accomplish her goals.
+Provide a selection inside your documentation if your user needs only one to accomplish the goal.
-Her selection will be remembered and will provide streamlined experience.
+Selections will persist for users and provide streamlined experience.

 Do not: use tabs as navigation experience.
 If your user needs both `Java` and `Python` executed one by one you need to show steps one after another in proper order.

 # Definition

-To define multiple tabs we use fenced code block
+To define multiple tabs we use fenced code block:

     ```tabs
     JavaScript: :include-file: snippets/file-name.js